blastbao/olric/README.md

 * You can freely set a domain name or IP address as `BindAddr` for both Olric and memberlist.
 Olric will resolve and use it to bind.
 * You can freely set `localhost`, `127.0.0.1` or `::1` as `BindAddr` in development environment for both Olric and memberlist.
 * You can freely set `0.0.0.0` as `BindAddr` for both Olric and memberlist.
 Olric will pick an IP address, if there is any.
-* If you don't set `BindAddr`, hostname will be used and it will be resolved to get a valid IP address.
+* If you don't set `BindAddr`, hostname will be used, and it will be resolved to get a valid IP address.
-* You can set a network interface by using `Config.Interface` and `Config.MemberlistInterface`.
+* You can set a network interface by using `Config.Interface` and `Config.MemberlistInterface` fields.
 Olric will find an appropriate IP address for the given interfaces, if there is any.
-* You can set both `BindAddr` and `Config.Interface` or `Config.MemberlistInterface` parameters.
+* You can set both `BindAddr` and interface parameters.
 In this case Olric will ensure that `BindAddr` is available on the given interface.

 You should know that Olric needs a single and stable IP address to function properly.
 If you don't know the IP address of the host at the deployment time, you can set `BindAddr` as `0.0.0.0`.
 Olric will very likely to find an IP address for you.